• Skip to primary navigation

 Expert Tips

-• Leave the cream cheese out at room temperature for 30 minutes to soften.
-This will make it easier to combine cream cheese with other ingredients.
+• Leave the cream cheese out at room temperature for 30 minutes to soften for easy mixing.

-• Don't overstuff the wontons with filling or they will burst while frying.
+• Don't overstuff the wontons with filling or they will burst or leak as they fry.

-• Use a heavy bottomed pan or dutch oven for frying as the heavy bottom maintains oil temperature.
+• Use a heavy bottomed pan for frying as this maintains oil temperature better.

 Instructions